prathmesh2102003/create-bucket-aws-tf-cloud/README.md

 # tf-cloud
-this is only for sample
+this is only for sample.
+here i created s3 bucket by using tf-cloud